 She is an activist and has always been deeply involved and engaged in conversations with various activist groups for alliance building, women’s rights, human rights, indigenous peoples rights, and environmental rights.

-Formally trained at St. Scholastica’s College as a pianist for 11 years from when she was 6 years old, she eventually earned her professional proficiency certificate at age 13 at the same institution.
+She studied piano in St. Scholastica’s College from age 6, and eventually earned her professional proficiency certificate at age 13.
 Afterwards, she expanded her skills in the arts such as painting, graphic arts, photography, and also explored acting, ballet, Latin dance, violin and guitar.

 She enjoys tinkering with computers and gadgets, and anything to do with books, design, and publishing. 😊 She’s an animal lover, a stargazer, a treehugger, vegan wannabe, martial arts enthusiast.
 She collects jokes and inspirational stories, practices compassion, mindful meditation and sometimes yoga.
 Being a kulasa, she follows the Benedictine motto — Ora et Labora (Prayer and Work).

 She owns and operates Mandiga Designs, an art and crafts store; and in her free time hits the keyboard hoping to finish The Fieldnotesapp someday.

 Birthplace: Manila, Philippines

 Languages: Tagalog (fluent), English (fluent), Spanish (intermediate), Visayan (intermediate)